justinasjustinas/mlb-team-digest/README.md

   - Computes a tidy markdown body: final score, linescore, team totals, top batters, pitching highlight, and a short “notables” list.
   - Prints the digest to stdout **and** (by default) writes one row per final game into `mlb.game_digests`.
   - You can disable writing with `--no_write` (useful locally).
+  - Cloud Run emits a structured log entry with `component="game_digest"` and `event="digest_written"` whenever a digest row is written.

 ---